 Christopher B. WeldPARTNER

-- Represents clients in trade litigation before the U.S. Department of Commerce, U.S. International Trade Commission (ITC), U.S. Court of International Trade, and the U.S. Court of Appeals for the Federal Circuit.
+- Represents clients in trade litigation before the U.S. Department of Commerce, the U.S. International Trade Commission (ITC), the U.S. Court of International Trade, and the U.S. Court of Appeals for the Federal Circuit.

 - Represents clients before Congress and the Executive branch on potential changes to U.S. trade laws, trade remedies, and trade negotiations.